CalSol/CalSol-Electrical-Onboarding/Section10.md

 - Self explanatory but for examples: Buttons are an INPUT.
 An LED responding to the button press is an OUTPUT

 PWM:
+- Remember the hardware lab?
+Well our MCUs actually can use (most) pins to simulate an analog signal.
+Then we can wire a potentiometer to a pin that has a built in ADC (read the datasheets yall).

 ## How do we write firmware
 Now theory is cool and all but how do we actually write firmware?
 I believe the best way is to see an example and explain each bit.
+Now I want to add a disclaimer: this code is assuming the Mbed framework.
+Chances are for the ESP32 (the MCU we will use going forwards) will NOT use the mbed framework.
+However I believe it is a good idea to be able to read Excalibur's old code.

 ```Cpp
 #include "mbed.h"